top of page

 Exercise

 Exercise isn't just about building muscle strength, it's important for our bone strength too!
-Our bones are our physical structure and building blocks, so adopting the correct exercise regime dependent on the level of your bone health status is important.
+Our bones are our physical structure and building blocks, so adopting the correct exercise regime dependent on your bone health status is important.

 There are three categories in which exercise can help bone health for those with osteoporosis (7):